factor-finance/xusd-contracts/contracts/scripts/resolution/README.md

 1) Run deploy 24_resolution_upgrade_start

-2) Governance action to execute proposal, switching OUSD into upgrade mode.
+2) Governance action to execute proposal, switching XUSD into upgrade mode.

-3) Download list of all accounts that have ever owned OUSD, from analytics.
+3) Download list of all accounts that have ever owned XUSD, from analytics.

-    curl https://analytics.ousd.com/api/v1/address/ > scripts/resolution/addresses.json
+    curl https://analytics.xusd.com/api/v1/address/ > scripts/resolution/addresses.json

 4) Check all accounts, make a list of accounts to upgrade: